-Tour company Thomas Cook collapses, global bookings canceled
+Tour company Thomas Cook collapses, 150,000 people stranded

 Describing the repatriation plan, British Transport Secretary Grant Shapps said dozens of charter planes, from as far afield as Malaysia, had been hired to fly customers home free of charge.
 He said hundreds of people were staffing call centers and airport operations centers.

-“The task is enormous, the biggest peacetime repatriation in UK history.
+“The task is enormous, the biggest peacetime repatriation in U.K. history.
 So there are bound to be problems and delays,” he said.

-A website set up by the aviation authority to aid the firm’s customers crashed shortly after the company collapse was announced.
+British travel expert Simon Calder told Sky News that Thomas Cook’s problems started in 1994 when the “open skies” agreement allowed upstarts easyJet and Ryanair to flourish.
+At the same time, he said, the internet became widely used for travel bookings, lessening the demand for Thomas Cook’s travel agencies.

+“There’s still of course a place for travel professionals, there’s a place for the package already, as companies like Jet2 and TUI are demonstrating, but Thomas Cook was behind the curve and I’m afraid with high costs such as those expensive high street premises they simply couldn’t cope,” he said.

 Unions representing the Thomas Cook staff had urged the British government to intervene to prop up Thomas Cook to protect jobs and the traveling public.